-- \$3,890.01 per month excluding GST (with annual CPI increases); or - 0.05% per annum excluding GST of the gross value of the Fund's assets or 0.04% per annum excluding GST on the gross value of the Fund's assets which exceed \$600m when combined with the gross value of the assets of the other funds for which we are the responsible entity and Realm is the investment manager contemplated at the date of the PDS and such other additional funds as the parties agree.
+- \$4,284.14 per month excluding GST (with annual CPI increases) (as at the date of this PDS); or - Up to 0.5% per annum excluding GST of the gross value of the Fund's assets. - While the Investment Management Agreement is in place the maximum RE Fee is 0.05% per annum excluding GST of the gross value of the Fund's assets.
+Subject to the minimum per month

+The fee receivable from the Investment Manager may be less than the total amounts listed above in accordance with the agreements with the Investment Manager based upon the total gross assets of the other funds for which we are the responsible entity and Realm is the investment manager contemplated at the date of the PDS and such other additional funds as the parties agree.
 The fee accrues daily and is payable monthly in arrears.